 References, Getting Email Under Control by David Allen (May 2010), www.davidco.com

 Dr. Martha Lee is Founder and Clinical Sexologist of Eros Coaching in Singapore.
 She is a certified sexuality educator with AASECT (American Association of Sexuality Educators, Counselors, and Therapists), as well as a certified sexologist with ACS (American College of Sexologists).

-For more, visit www.eroscoaching.com.
+For more info, visit www.eroscoaching.com.

 Savvy Mum is a fun and intuitive App to help make your life a lot more manageable by having all your essentials in one place.
 It’s a To Do List / Checklist / Personal Organizer / Calendar all combined into one.
+Available on iTunes.